hussainbani/adt/README.md

 ## Task 3: Deploy application to kubernetes
 In the repo there is fully developed helmchart for this application.
-- You can deploy either via helm or for CD part we use ArgoCD
+- You can deploy either via helm / CD part can be done via ArgoCD
-- It assumes that you already have ingress nginx controller running also for HPA to work you need metrics core.
+- It assumes that you already have ingress nginx controller running and for HPA to work, you need metrics core.
 - HPA scales on CPU, we can add other external metrics as well
-- service listed on 80
+- service is listened on 80
+- liveliness has been setup using healthpoint
+- rollout feature has been added so we can rollout pods in parallel
+- affinity has not been added, but in cloud env we can used mixed of spot and ondemand instances
 - TLS part has not been added, i didnt have fully FQDN to generate certificates.
 - `example.com` is the host you need to use before hitting the endpoints